paulveillard/cybersecurity-pki/PKI-Architecture.md

 ### 2.1 - 6 Key Components of PKI

+To better understand how PKI works, you first need to know what’s involved in it.
+Of course, there are several critical components within the public key infrastructure — and we’ll dive into each of these topics more in depth a little later in the article:

+- **X.509 digital certificates** — These types of certificates include a key, information about the identity of the owner (of the certificate and keys), and the digital signature of the certificate authority.
+These types of certificates include:
+  - SSL/TLS website security certificates,
+  - S/MIME (client authentication) certificates,
+  - Code signing certificates, and
+  - Document signing certificates.
+- **Digital signatures** — Digital signatures are what guarantees that a message, file, or data hasn’t been altered in any way.
+It uses an encrypted hash of a message to ensure the integrity of your data by making it so that nobody can modify the message without the recipient finding out.

+- **Public and private key pairs (asymmetric and symmetric)** — PKI works because of the key pairs that encrypt and decrypt data.
+In asymmetric encryption, there’s a public key that’s shared with everyone and a matching private key that’s kept secret.
+In symmetric encryption, there is one key that both parties use to communicate.

+- **Certificate authorities (CAs)** — Certificate authorities are what make the whole PKI system trustworthy.
+CAs verify parties and issue certificates.
+Without CAs, PKI simply wouldn’t work because anybody could just issue certificates to themselves saying that they’re Amazon.com, Bill Gates, or whomever they feel like impersonating.

+- **Chain of trust** — The chain of trust is a series of certificates (root, intermediate, and leaf certificates) that links back to the issuing CA who signed off on it.

+- **Proper certificate management tools, policies, processes, and procedures** — This includes the use of a certificate management tools such as a certificate manager.

 ### 2.2 - The 3 Main Elements of Public Key Infrastructure
 -  Today we’re going to talk specifically about **PKI architecture** — *the systems, servers, and other stuff* that you need (most of which is found behind the scenes) — to harness the power of PKI for your business.